andreaskuster/black-parrot-branch-predictor/README.md

 ## Branch Predictor Implementations

-In this section, we will have a look at all branch predictor implementations, their functionality and there performance.
+In this section, we will have a look at all branch predictor implementations, their functionality and their performance.

 ### Static Branch Predictors
 Static branch predictors are very simple predictors used mostly in the earliest designs.
 They do not rely on the branch history